masakyx/TennisScore-WEB.ver/README.md

 If one of the member is playing tennis game and the other member is counting this score,

-the people who is watching TennisScore-WEB.ver can see the tournament status in real time
+the people who is watching TennisScore-WEB.ver can see the tournament status in real time by pushing the

+"試合状況"button.

 and we can also send some messages in real time.

+You can watch The game data which ends by pushing  the "試合データ" button.

 ## Start App